 While actual hit-and-run insurance does not exist, there are types of coverage that may help you in the event of a hit-and-run.

-- Medical payments: This optional coverage pays for the medical costs of you and your passengers, up to your policy limit, also regardless of fault.
+- Medical payments: This optional coverage may pay for the medical costs of you and your passengers, up to your policy limit, regardless of fault.

 - Uninsured and underinsured motorist: These coverage types are required in Connecticut and may help pay for your medical bills if the other driver was found and does not have insurance or does not have enough insurance for your damages.

-If you are unsure about what type of coverage you have, or about what types of coverage options your insurance provider offers, speak with an agent.
+If you are unsure about the coverage you have, or about what types of coverage options your insurance provider offers, it may be helpful to speak with an agent.

 Frequently asked questions